OctobearArmy/CS260/Final/README.txt

 IMPORTANT NOTE!!!: As I was coding I changed several things so this design is more of a rough draft really.
 It functions the same as I wanted it too but I added some things.
+For example, I added an edge class to keep track of the edge costs between nodes, which allowed me to dynically update the edge costs.
+I also added a path element class to use in conjuction with a std::priority_queue during the minimum path spanning tree computation.

 (20%) Create some tests (at least two for each piece of functionality) before you start coding...
 ADD NEW VERTEX